 - Continue to monitor and report on the use of employee grievance mechanisms for any association with modern slavery; - The Sustainable Procurement Strategy (which encompasses Modern Slavery) will be submitted for approval and anticipated implementation.
-This Strategy will inform how UKCEH will apply the statement, policies/strategy as well as obligations as directed via Government (Cabinet Office); - Ensure UKCEH monitor and evaluate effectiveness of controls designed to mitigate Modern Slavery and Human Trafficking risks; - Respond to guidance and changes in any legislation on Modern Slavery and Human Trafficking and/or Human Rights and Environmental Due Diligence; and - Contribute to the UK government Modern slavery registry by adding UKCEH's Modern Slavery statement.
+This Strategy will inform how UKCEH will apply the statement, policies/strategy as well as obligations as directed via Government (Cabinet Office); - An annual review of our key suppliers to audit adherence to due diligence requirements - Ensure UKCEH monitor and evaluate effectiveness of controls designed to mitigate Modern Slavery and Human Trafficking risks; - Respond to guidance and changes in any legislation on Modern Slavery and Human Trafficking and/or Human Rights and Environmental Due Diligence; and - Contribute to the UK government Modern slavery registry by adding UKCEH's Modern Slavery statement.

-This statement is made pursuant to Section 54 of the Modern Slavery Act 2015 and constitutes UKCEH's slavery and human trafficking statement covering 2022 & 2023.
+This statement is made pursuant to Section 54 of the Modern Slavery Act 2015 and constitutes UKCEH's slavery and human trafficking statement covering 2023 & 2024.

-Signed on Behalf of the UKCEH Executive Board
+Signed on Behalf of the UKCEH Executive Committee